-Surgeons specializing in surgery for children are generally compensated higher than their surgical counterparts focusing on adults and the realm of neurosurgery is no different.
+Surgeons specializing in surgery for children are generally compensated higher than their surgical counterparts focusing on adults.
+The realm of neurosurgery is no different.

-Pediatric neurosurgeons have the task of treating children who not only require more time and devotion to make the young patients comfortable but are also responsible for performing surgical tasks on juvenile brains and spinal cords.
+Pediatric neurosurgeons have the task of treating children.
+They are responsible for performing surgical tasks on juvenile brains and spinal cords.

-As delicate as the adult brain is, the brain of a child is nowhere close to fully developed, and a single slip could result in irreversible damage that can stagger normal growth and development.
+As delicate as the adult brain is, the brain of a child is nowhere close to fully developed.
+A single mistake could result in irreversible damage that can stagger normal growth and development.
 The average pediatric neurosurgeon salary will be around $383,000.

-This is a highly specialized branch of neurosurgery that deals with the repair of blood vessels that are responsible for supplying oxygen to the brain.
+This is a highly specialized branch of neurosurgery.
+It deals with the repair of blood vessels that are responsible for supplying oxygen to the brain.
 The most common procedures that a cerebrovascular surgeon performs are surgeries to correct both ischemic and hemorrhagic strokes.

 An ischemic stroke correction involves removal of the blockage that causes the lack of oxygen to the brain.

 A hemorrhagic stroke prevents oxygen from nourishing the brain due to the rupture of a blood vessel.
-A neurosurgeon, in this case, would be responsible for removing the pooling blood and repairing the blood vessel adequately to prevent future ruptures and lower the risk of another stroke.
+A neurosurgeon here is responsible for removing the pooling blood and repairing the blood vessel.
+This adequately prevents future ruptures and lower the risk of another stroke.

 Other tasks of a cerebrovascular surgeon include dissection and repair of genetically malformed blood vessels that can cause a vast array of neurological disorders.
-As of September 1, 2018, the average neurosurgeon salary of a doctor specializing in cerebrovascular damage and disorders is between $328,953 and $454,377.
+The average neurosurgeon salary of a doctor specializing in cerebrovascular damage and disordersranges from $328,953 to $454,377.

-Stereotactic neurosurgery is a minimally invasive discipline that utilizes a physical external mechanism that acts as a point of reference to accurately target tumors and other masses.
+Stereotactic neurosurgery is a minimally invasive discipline.
+Iy utilizes a physical external mechanism that acts as a point of reference to accurately target tumors and other masses.

 With the use of a three-dimensional coordinate system, surgeons can more accurately locate the problematic mass and remove it without damaging or disrupting healthy tissue.
 This allows for targeted biopsies as well as pinpoint implantation of devices that can help reduce complications of neurological disorders such as Parkinson’s Disease.

-This crucial and high demand specialty currently has a median salary of $792,256.
+This crucial and high demand specialty currently has a median neurosurgeon salary of $792,256.